Isle of Wight Guru

 The people behind the Red Squirrel Trail also recommend a number of other places for car-free or quiet cycle routes for families:

-• Brading to St Helens is a route in the East Wight which goes along a former railway line and includes a nature reserve
+• Brading to St Helens is a route in the East Wight that goes along a former railway line and includes a nature reserve.

-• Ryde to St Helens is another East Wight route which is mostly coastal.
+• Ryde to St Helens is another East Wight route that is mostly coastal.
 There are bike hire places in the area including TAV Cycles in Ryde.

 Useful facilities for cycling on the Isle of Wight